Protect your iPhone against viruses and malware with Avast One

 Your phone overheating

-If you think your Android phone has been infected with a virus or other malware, a mobile security app is your chief ally.
+If you think your Android phone has been infected with a virus or other malware, an Android mobile security app is your chief ally.

 Run an antivirus scan then follow the instructions on how to detect and remove an Android virus.

 We now use our Android phones in virtually every aspect of our lives, making them an increasingly attractive target for hackers, virus-writers and other cybercriminals.

 With so much valuable information at risk, it makes sense to have an additional layer of security and install virus protection for your phone.
 It’s not always possible to recognize and react to every threat your phone faces, and the default protection offered by the Android operating system is often slow to update.

 Malware is rare on iPhones, but the idea that Apple’s iOS operating system is entirely immune to malicious attacks is mistaken.
 Sensible precautions are needed to protect yourself from other threats.

 Phishing attacks, for example, are more common than iOS malware.
 One technique uses bogus pop-up ads in an attempt to persuade iPhone users that their phone is infected and they must download additional (malicious) software to fix the problem.

 Signs that your iPhone might be infected with malware, a virus or some other type of security threat include: